wendellpiez/XMLLunchbox/README.md

 To exit this shell, use `exit` and follow its instructions.

-#### Access the unux command line
+#### Access the OS command line

 In a different terminal window, also inside your _XMLLunchbox_ directory, run `docker exec -it xmllunchbox bash`.
-You will be deposited at a regular unix command prompt inside your _xmllunchbox_ container.
+You will be deposited at a regular unix (Linux) command prompt inside your _xmllunchbox_ container.
 Your userid is “basex”, you are located at _/srv_, and your BaseX resources are at _/srv/basex_.
 From among the BaseX resources listed in the [full distribution](http://docs.basex.org/wiki/Startup#Full_Distributions), you have the _data_, _repo_, and _webapp_ subdirectories.

 Note that depending on how you start your container (`lunch.sh` as described above) several of these are additionally available as bound volumes on your system, that is, external to the container, so that BaseX running inside the container may be configured to run with your data or extensions, maintained externally.